namedummy568-stack/MidwesternHistoryResearch/Chapter_3_Notes.md

 *   **Music Scene:** Contributed to the development of blues and ragtime music.

 **Key Findings:** Both cities experienced massive demographic shifts and economic contributions from the Great Migration.
 Chicago's growth was more explosive, leading to a more pronounced cultural flourishing but also intense segregation.
 St. Louis, while experiencing significant growth, also saw more overt racial violence early in the migration period.

+**Minor Edits to Introduction:** Clarified the scope of the chapter to specifically focus on the immediate post-migration period (1910-1940) to align with broader thesis structure.